 Mental health can mean a lot of things.
-According to Mentalhealth.gov, of the USA, mental health includes our emotional, psychological and social well-being.
+Mental health includes our emotional, psychological and social well-being.
 It affects how we think, feel and act.
 It also helps determine how we handle stress, relate to others and make choices.

 At some level, the conversation surrounding mental health has become broader over the past few years.
 More and more people are sharing their stories, diagnoses and ways that they manage their mental health conditions.
 However, there is still a stigma associated with mental illnesses in the corporate world, especially as it relates to balancing one’s health with their professional career.
 Managing one’s mental health, while being a productive employee, can be difficult at times and many employees feel that they must hide their conditions for fear of ramifications to their career.

 According to the National Institute of Mental Health, USA and the World Health Organization, more than one in four people worldwide have a diagnosable mental illness, and more than one in 17 have a serious disorder that has a significant impact on their life.
 As employees, mental illness can considerably impact one’s work, their productivity, and their ability to navigate the corporate world.
 However, mental illness is not a death sentence for your career; nor is it something that can be ignored.
 Balancing your work and your condition is possible, even though it often does require more planning and a commitment to self care.

 The Stigma of Mental Health Issues

 Mental illness is often not discussed, especially in the workplace, where people may feel that sharing their condition or their struggles in managing their conditions may negatively affect their careers.
 In the USA, legally, employers are prohibited from discriminating against individuals with mental illnesses and are required by law to provide “reasonable accommodations” for persons with disabilities.
 Yet, stigma still pervades our public consciousness when it comes to mental illness.